 If I want to keep the terra cotta look of the saucer, I love using glazed terra cotta saucers.
 They are glazed on the interior so that water doesn’t seep through.
-If I can’t find them locally, I normally purchase them online.
+If I can’t find them locally, I normally purchase them online on Amazon.

 Sometimes these are hard to find or more limited, so you can also go with a terra cotta colored plastic saucer:

 Lastly, I LOVE keeping a bunch of these “in stock” in my house at all times.
 I feel like I never have enough of these and use an assortment of different sizes.
 Clear plastic saucers in various sizes to protect your furniture:

 Tip #4: If you don’t like the patina that terra cotta pots develop over time, there are a couple things you can do to help prevent this.

 First, don’t use tap water to water.
 The hard minerals in tap water will build up over time in the clay.

 Use an organic fertilizer, instead of a chemical fertilizer, to fertilize your plants.
 Chemical fertilizer salts will also build up in the clay over time.